Make changes and deploy them¶

 divio project push/pull¶

-Your cloud database doesn’t contain records of the access attempts you made locally.
+Your local database has new content, but your cloud database hasn’t been touched by the work you did locally.
 One very useful function of the Divio CLI is ability to push and pull your database and media storage to and from the cloud environments.
 For example, try:

 divio project push db